 A trained first aid is responsible for saving the life of the injured person.
-Many measures are needed to prevent the situation of the victim from getting worse, therefore, here are the first aider responsibilities as following;
+Many measures are needed to prevent the situation of the victim from getting worse, therefore, here are the first aider responsibilities as follows;

 What is a First Aider?

-What are the responsibilities of a first aider?
+What are the first aider responsibilities?

 A – Airway.